Boolean valued models, presheaves, and \'etal\'e spaces: Preliminaries on Boolean algebras, partial orders, topological spaces, compactifications

 Conversely if $\G$ is a maximal filter of $0$-sets, $\bigcap\G$ is a singleton $\bp{x_\G}$ (we use here that the space is compact Hausdorff).
 Therefore $\G^*$ is the intersection with the $0$-sets of the maximal filter of closed sets given by closed sets containing $x_\G$.
-Hence we have a bijective correspondence between maximal filters of closed sets and maximal filters of $0$-sets. \item\textbf{If $(X,\tau)$ is extremally disconnected, maximal filters on open sets correspond to maximal filters on $\mathcal{O}_0(X)$:} In extremally disconnected spaces regular open sets are closed, hence they are $0$-sets, and the complement of $0$-sets.
+Hence we have a bijective correspondence between maximal filters of closed sets and maximal filters of $0$-sets. \item\textbf{If $(X,\tau)$ is extremally disconnected, maximal filters on open sets correspond to maximal filters on $\mathcal{O}_0(X)^+$:} In extremally disconnected spaces regular open sets are closed, hence they are $0$-sets, and the complement of $0$-sets.
 This gives that $\mathcal{O}_0(X)\supseteq\RO(X)$.
-Hence any maximal filter on $\mathcal{O}_0(X)$ induces a maximal filter on $\RO(X)$.
+Hence any maximal filter on $\mathcal{O}_0(X)^+$ induces a maximal filter on $\RO(X)$.
 By the first item these overlaps with maximal filters of open sets.
-We also note that whenever $\F$ is a maximal filter of open sets, $\F\cap \mathcal{O}_0(X)$ is a maximal filter on $\mathcal{O}_0(X)$: otherwise $\F\cap \RO(X)$ could have two incompatible extensions to a maximal filter on $\mathcal{O}_0(X)$, and therefore also to $\mathcal{O}(X)$.
-We already saw that the latter is impossible. \end{itemize} Note that if $(X,\tau)$ is extremally disconnected but not $T_1$, the filters of (regular) open neighborhoods of points of $X$ might not be maximal filters of (regular) opens.
-Also we have already seen that in compact Hausdorff spaces $X$ the maximal filter of closed sets detect points of $X$, hence they may not detect a maximal filter of open sets (in case $X$ is not extremally disconnected).
+We also note that whenever $\F$ is a maximal filter of open sets, $\F\cap \mathcal{O}_0(X)^+$ is a maximal filter on $\mathcal{O}_0(X)^+$: otherwise $\F\cap \RO(X)$ could have two incompatible extensions to a maximal filter on $\mathcal{O}_0(X)^+$, and therefore also to $\mathcal{O}(X)^+$.
+We already saw that the latter is impossible. \end{itemize} Note that if $(X,\tau)$ is extremally disconnected but not Hausdorff, the filters of (regular) open neighborhoods of points of $X$ might not be maximal filters of (regular) opens\footnote{Consider the case of Zariski topology on $\mathbb{R}$: it is extremally disconnected as the closure of any open set is $\mathbb{R}$ which is clopen; there is a unique maximal filter given by the family of all open non-empty sets; $\mathbb{R}$ is the unique regular open of the topology; the filters of open neighborhoods of points are not maximal.}.
+We have already seen that in compact Hausdorff spaces $X$ maximal filters of closed sets determine points of $X$, hence they may not determine a maximal filter of open sets (in case $X$ is not extremally disconnected).